2 4/9 As A Decimal

 Q: What is the difference between a rational and an irrational number?

 A: A rational number can be expressed as a fraction p/q, where p and q are integers and q ≠ 0.
-These can be represented as either terminating or repeating decimals.
+Which means these can be represented as either terminating or repeating decimals.
 An irrational number cannot be expressed as a fraction and its decimal representation is neither terminating nor repeating (e.g., π, √2).

 Q: Why is understanding decimal conversions important?